ec-europa/europa-component-library/docs/conventions/component.md

 ## General rules

-Building components in a project with several systems means that first step in the construction of the component is the base of the component.
+Building components in a project with several systems means that first step in the construction of the component is the base of the component, i.e. the generic component containing common rules.

-In high-level way of thinking, the base should serve as "an interface" and systems' components as specific implementations.
+In a high-level way of thinking, the base should serve as an interface and systems' components as specific implementations.
 Inheritance, though, should be achieved by composition and not by polymorphism.

 That's why the base should also be thought of, and managed as, a common layer of re-usable set of rules and guidelines.